BEGIN TRADE SCHOOL TRAINING AT NCST

 - Applicant visits and tours school

-- The applicant is interviewed by Financial Aid
+- Applicant is interviewed by Financial Aid department

 LATE ADMISSIONS INTO NEW CASTLE SCHOOL OF TRADES